Trial of Slobodan Milošević: Kosovo case

 Charges relating to crimes against humanity, the prosecution had to prove that armed conflict occurred, systematic and widespread attack existed, the conduct of Milošević was related to systematic and widespread attack upon a civilian population and that he was aware of the wider situation where his conduct happened.
 The prosecution also had to prove that Milošević had the necessary state of mind for crimes that were wilful, intentional or having a disregard of consequences for human life by actions committed by himself or his subordinates.
 Apart from the need to prove intent for committing the crime of persecution, the prosecution had to demonstrate that those actions were undertaken with intent toward discriminating on religious, political and racial grounds.
 Within the context of Milošević as an individual, charges against him related to individual and command responsibility.
 In the case against Milošević, he was accused of ordering, planning, instigating alongside aiding and abetting toward planning, preparing and executing crimes, with the act of committing being in reference to participating in a criminal enterprise and not being physically responsible for crimes.
 Milošević was also charged by the prosecutor for failure of his command responsibility and responsibility as a superior for acts done by subordinates where a superior was aware or knew that a subordinate was on the verge of violating international humanitarian law or committing war crimes; and that a superior failed to undertake measures to stop actions or punish perpetrators.
 Command responsibility was held by Milošević the prosecution alleged due to his position along with control and power, having no regard toward his position or both.

+Croatia case

+Milošević was indicted for war crimes in Croatia, including the Battle of Vukovar, Siege of Dubrovnik, the Dalj massacre, Erdut killings, Škabrnja massacre, Lovas killings, deportations (including 5,000 from Ilok and 2,500 from Erdut), as well as holding Croat and non-Serb POW in camps in Serbia, such as Begejci and Stajićevo camp.
+Witnesses called to testify against Milošević included the former Republic of Serbian Krajina President Milan Babić, a secret witness who claimed she was a secretary in Belgrade headquarters observing how the paramilitary Serb Volunteer Guard led by Arkan, that fought in Croatia and Bosnia, received money and orders from Milošević, President of Croatia Stjepan Mesić, former head of the Counterintelligence Service of Yugoslavia Aleksandar Vasiljević, the last Prime Minister of Yugoslavia Ante Marković, and others.